 Getting broadband to each household is extremely important… but why?
 This may seem like an obvious answer, but there are numerous benefits created by funding programs like the IIJA.

 - END USER HOUSEHOLD – with broadband connectivity, individuals and families can access better healthcare, entertainment, job & business opportunities, further education, and more

-- COMMUNITY – getting high speed connectivity helps the community at large by enabling them to provide better public safety services, health care, business growth, tourist attraction, and more.
-Each city, county, and state will feel the positive impact of widespread connectivity and can benefit fromhigher property values, increased job and population growth, higher rates of new business formation, and lower unemployment rates, to name a few.
+- COMMUNITY – getting high-speed connectivity helps the community at large by enabling them to provide better public safety services, health care, business growth, tourist attractions, and more.
+Each city, county, and state will feel the positive impact of widespread connectivity and can benefit from higher property values, increased job and population growth, higher rates of new business formation, and lower unemployment rates, to name a few.

 - BUSINESSES EVERYWHERE – There are so many entities involved in the planning and deployment of broadband infrastructure.
 The funds will trickle down to many businesses and their workforces to support economic growth throughout the nation.
 The materials, products, consulting, manufacturers, administrators, construction crews, civil engineers, service providers, software developers, utilities, local and state government administration, integrators, resellers, and so on.

 The six programs have been created to get the most bang out of the buck and address the widest needs and most underserved communities.
 Here is a synopsis:

 - Broadband Equity, Access, and Deployment (BEAD) Program: This is, by far, the largest of the programs and will distribute a whopping $42.45 billion of the total funds.
 Under this program each state (and D.C and P.R.) will receive an initial $100 million to support planning efforts.
 The participating states and territories ($100 million will be divided equally amongst US territories) will need to submit a 5-year action plan.
 The remaining funding will be distributed based on several considerations and the highest need (most unserved areas).